 The Full-Spectrum Advantage

 Full-spectrum cannabis extracts preserve the entire profile of cannabinoids, terpenes, flavonoids, and other lesser compounds, yet removes things like fats, waxes and lipids.
-The final extract separates into two types of exquisite, top shelf products called High Terpene Full Spectrum Extracts (HTFSE) and High Cannabinoid Full Spectrum Extracts (HCFSE) which are rich in flavor, highly potent, and loaded with potential health and wellness benefits.
+The final extract separates into two types of exquisite, top-shelf products called High Terpene Full Spectrum Extracts (HTFSE) and High Cannabinoid Full Spectrum Extracts (HCFSE) which are rich in flavor and highly potent.

 New consumers should approach these products with caution.
 As highly potent products, dosing should be kept to a minimum and slowly built-up over time.
 Large doses with potent THC concentrates can lead to unwanted side effects.